 Once a diagnosis of Hashimoto’s is obtained, the dietary goals are to cool the inflammation, work to balance all hormones, and help the thyroid gland produce hormones — and the body to convert them — properly.
 Since thyroid hormone medication is indicated when antibodies are detected, the dietary recommendations are meant to be in addition to medical therapy, not in place of it.

-Adopting the Eating for Health diet plan is clearly the best option, because a diet rich in high-quality proteins and fats, with lots of fresh, seasonal and organic vegetables, fruits, nuts, seeds, whole grains and nutrient-dense booster foods is the shortest, straightest path to nutritional thyroid support.
+Adopting a diet rich in high-quality proteins and fats, with lots of fresh, seasonal, and organic vegetables, fruits, nuts, seeds, whole grains and nutrient-dense booster foods is the shortest, straightest path to nutritional thyroid support.
 An emphasis on building, through an increased amount of protein, is recommended, since lowered thyroid function reduces the body’s ability to benefit fully from the protein foods eaten (Ross, 1999; p.
 170).
 However, Richard and Karilee Shames (2006) differentiate between people whose metabolisms are driven primarily by their adrenals, thyroids, or sex glands and have slight dietary modifications for each, despite a Hashimoto’s diagnosis.
 (See the Resources section for their book).
 Also consider eating three meals and two to three snacks per day to keep energy levels more even throughout the day.

 Foods to Increase

-Proteins: Julia Ross, M.A. advises 20 grams of lean animal protein (3-4 oz.) at each meal (1999; p.
+Julia Ross, M.A. advises 20 grams of protein (3–4 oz) at each meal and stresses animal protein foods (Ross, 1999; p.
 170).
-Also, shoot for 1-2 oz. at snack time.
-Cold-water fish is a good choice, as it also contains Omega-3 fatty acids.
+Also, shoot for 1–2 oz at snack time.
+Cold-water fish is a good choice, as it also contains omega-3 fatty acids.
 Tempeh is a good source of vegetable protein, and whey protein, though more processed, can be very useful.
-It contains immunoglobulins and L-Glutamine that can help heal a distressed digestive tract.
+It contains immunoglobulins and L-glutamine that can help heal a distressed digestive tract.

-- Vitamin A-rich foods: Raw carrots; cooked calf’s liver; lightly cooked spinach, kale, collard greens and Swiss chard; winter squashes; red bell peppers; apricots; cantaloupe; sweet potato
+- Vitamin A and beta-carotene-rich foods: carrots; cooked calf’s liver; cod liver oil; eggs; pastured dairy; lightly cooked spinach, kale, collard greens and Swiss chard; winter squashes; red bell peppers; apricots; cantaloupe; sweet potato

-- Vitamin E-rich foods: Lightly steamed mustard greens and Swiss chard; sunflower seeds; almonds
+- Vitamin E-rich foods: lightly steamed mustard greens and Swiss chard, sunflower seeds, almonds, avocado

-Healthy Fats: 4-6 tablespoons per day of the good fats found in avocados, nuts and seeds (especially pumpkin, chia and flax), organic butter, olive oil and coconut and its oil.
-Coconut is very thyroid friendly.
-The lauric acid it contains is soothing to the endocrine system (Bauman, in Shomon, N.D.) and its medium-chain fatty acids digest quickly and provide a superior energy source for the body.
-It can also be helpful for weight loss (Calbom et al, 2003).
+4–6 tablespoons per day of the good fats found in avocados, nuts, and seeds (especially pumpkin, chia, and flax), organic pastured butter and ghee, olive oil, and coconut and its oil.
+Coconut is very thyroid-friendly.
+The lauric acid it contains is soothing to the endocrine system (Bauman, Shomon, n.d.) and its medium-chain fatty acids digest quickly and provide a superior energy source for the body.
+It can also be helpful for weight loss (Calbom & Shilhavy, 2003).
 The milk from the coconut can be used in place of other milks.

-Water: At least 8 cups pure, filtered water daily.
-Avoid water with chlorine and fluoride, as these are halogens and compete with iodine, the halogen in the body.
+At least 8 cups pure, filtered water daily.
+Avoid water with chlorine and fluoride, as these are halogens and compete with iodine, the halogen the body uses.
 This can disrupt thyroid function.
-And remember, it is not wise to purchase water in plastic bottles.
+And remember: it is not wise to purchase water in plastic bottles.